elixir-lang/elixir-lang.github.com/_epub/assets/README.md

 # Assets

 In this directory live all assets for `ElixirLangGuide`.
-The ready to use built versions are found in `priv/dist`.
+The ready to use built versions are found in `priv`.
 To change any of them read please read the following instructions:

 ## Dependencies